beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 # User stories

-- As a Cloud Administrator or Systems Integrator, I want to support timely updates of usage data and disperse them to various customers (both internal and external) for billing, decision support, and analytic purposes.
+- As a Cloud Administrator or Systems Integrator, I want to support dynamic VM consolidation to improve the utilization of physical resources and reduce the energy consumption.
-- As a Cloud Administrator, I want to support improved scheduling to make decisions for provisioning new instances to a Cluster or Resource pool based on their respective usage.
+- As a Cloud Administrator, I want to provide QoS guarantees to the consumers.
-- As a Cloud Administrator, I want to support capacity planning.
+- As a Cloud Administrator, I want to minimize the price of the service provided for the consumers by reducing the operating costs through the reduced energy consumption.
-- As a Cloud Administrator, I want to receive threshold-based notifications derived from utilization data.
-See also Resource Monitor Alerts and Notifications.
+- As a Cloud Administrator, I want to decrease the carbon dioxide emissions into the environment by reducing the energy consumption by the data center's resources.
-- As an Cloud User, I want to see a graph of my server's CPU utilization over the last hour.

-- As a systems integrator, I need to retrieve usage data so that I can properly bill my customers.
-- As a systems integrator or enterprise cloud administrator, I want to monitor usage data over time so that I can optimize the utilization of my resources.
+- As a Cloud Service Consumer, I want to pay the minimum price for the service provided through the minimized energy consumption of the computing resources.
-- As an business or agency that supports multiple projects, I need to account for the resources consumed by each project so that I can properly meet accounting and budget standards.
-- As a systems integrator, I need to provide usage data to multiple third-party systems without building custom interfaces to each one so that I can efficiently utilize my manpower.
+- As a Cloud Service Consumer, I want to use Green Cloud resources, whose provider strives to reduce the impact on the environment.

 # Assumptions